Access to NGOs and UNHCR

 UNHCR has access to all facilities where applicants are accommodated, namely the Reception Centres for Applicants for International Protection in Zagreb and Kutina and the Reception Centre for Foreigners in Ježevo and to Transit Reception Centres for Foreigners in Trilj and Tovarnik.

-The Croatian Red Cross staff is present on a daily basis in the Reception Centre for Applicants for International Protection and can refer applicants to the relevant organisations or institutions which can provide information to them.
+The CRC staff is present on a daily basis in the Reception Centre for Applicants for International Protection and can refer applicants to the relevant organisations or institutions which can provide them with relevant information.

-[1] Information provided by the Centre for Peace Studies,10 January 2022.
+[2] Information provided by the Rehabilitation Centre for Stress and Trauma,30 January 2024.

 Table of contents